09 Sep Can Protruding Front Teeth be Fixed with Veneers?

 Can my Protruding Teeth be Fixed with Front Teeth Veneers?

 An overjet, also known as protruding teeth or bucked teeth, is when the front upper teeth are pushed outward and over the front bottom teeth.
-It is a common condition which many seek to correct, not just because of its “bunny-like” appearance but also because those with the condition may also have issues chewing food properly.
+It is a common condition that many seek to correct, not just because of its “bunny-like” appearance but also because those with the condition may also have issues chewing food properly.
 In some severe cases, patients may be unable to properly close their mouths due to their overjet teeth.

 While more common solutions to an overjet would include braces or orthodontics, some may be wondering if front teeth veneers may also be a viable solution to consider.